cuthbertLab/music21/buildDoc/rst/what.rst

 Learning music21
 -----------------------------

 To learn to use music21, some familiarity with Python is needed.
-Python is widely regarded as one of the easiest languages to learn, has clear and concise syntax, and is often a taught as a first programing language.
+Python is widely regarded as one of the easiest languages to learn, has clear and concise syntax, and is often taught as a first programing language.
 You do not need to be a seasoned programmer, or even have complete knowledge of Python.
 Just a little bit of Python and you will be able to get started with music21.
 You might skim the following chapters of Python documentation tutorial for a bit of guidance.

 Starting the Python interpreter: http://docs.python.org/tutorial/interpreter.html